Death of Andrey Stenin: Disappearance and death

 Stenin was allegedly embedded with Russian-backed combatants in Ukraine.
 Critics have labelled his activity a part of the fabrication of war propaganda.
 After Stenin's disappearance, Anton Gerashchenko, an official with Ukraine's Interior Ministry suggested in an interview with the Latvian radio station Baltkom that the photojournalist might have been detained in the conflict area by Ukraine's security services.

-He went missing 5 August 2014.
+He went missing on 5 August 2014.
 The International Federation of Journalists (IFJ), the European Federation of Journalists (EFJ), Human Rights Watch and Amnesty International expressed their concern for Stenin's safety.
 Reports in August indicated that Stenin's remains were found with the bodies of two other people.

 On 3 September Stenin was confirmed dead.
 Russia's Investigative Committee said DNA tests had confirmed Stenin's identity.
 According to the media he was in a vehicle traveling in a convoy of escaping civilians when the convoy came under heavy fire in an area controlled by the Ukrainian military and National Guard.
 Andrey Stenin was the fourth Russian journalist killed in Ukraine in just a few months: